mlscunizik/Build-Bootcamp/Week_1/6_Understanding_Github_terminlologies.md

   You can tag people in Issues or assign them so that they are aware you are requesting help, add labels to keep issues organised, assign Issues to Projects, add links, make refereneces to file, to a line or lines of code and even add images.
 Issues support Markdown, which is what makes all of these possible.
 (Markdown is what this file is written in and what everything in this learning material for the Bootcamp is written in, so you can see that it's powerful.)

+By default, Issues are not enabled on forked repositories but they can be enabled in the repository settings.

 ### Cloning

 Git Clone is a feature which is used to target an existing repository and create a clone, or copy of the target repository.
 In the command line or Terminal, the command is ```git clone``` followed by the link to the repository which can be found on Github.